-I worked at Celcite Management Solutions full-time (More than a year)
+I worked at Celcite Management Solutions (Less than a year)

 I applied through a recruiter.
 The process took 2 days.
 I interviewed at Celcite Management Solutions (Herndon, VA) in September 2012.